apache/trafficcontrol/docs/source/api/v2/servers.rst

 Response Structure
 ------------------
 :cachegroup:   A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs
 :cachegroupId: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs
 :cdnId:        The integral, unique identifier of the CDN to which the server belongs
 :cdnName:      Name of the CDN to which the server belongs
-:configUpdateTime: The last time an update was requested for this server.
-This field defaults to standard epoch
-:configApplyTime:  The last time an update was applied for this server.
-This field defaults to standard epoch
 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :guid:         An identifier used to uniquely identify the server

 	.. note:: This is a legacy key which only still exists for compatibility reasons - it should always be ``null``